 The IceCube Masterclass is a one-day event where high school students learn about astrophysics through lectures and hands-on analysis of data from the IceCube Neutrino Observatory, located in Antarctica at the South Pole.
 Students also discuss their results in a virtual meeting with other students from across the US or from other countries in Europe.
-So far, WIPAC has hosted around 30 students each year in the English edition.
-The Spanish edition will have second editon in March 2017 with 30 more Hispanic students.
+So far, WIPAC has hosted around 30 students each year.

 For more information, please visit the Masterclass website.